Exoplanets & Planetary Science

 As part of NASA's 2023 Planetary Science Summer School (PSSS), I co-developed THUNDER (Titan's Hydrocarbons: Unveiling New Dimensions of Evolutionary pRocesses), a New-Frontiers-class orbiter mission concept to Saturn's largest moon, Titan.
 This mission responds directly to the New Frontiers 5 Announcement of Opportunity (released 2023) as well as the 2023-2032 Planetary Science Decadal Survey, addressing priority questions concerning solid surfaces and interiors, solid body atmospheres, climate evolution, and dynamic habitability.

 As a Science Objective Lead, I led the development of one of the mission's three science objectives, which seeks to identify and characterize the scale and connectivity of Titan's liquid hydrocarbon bodies and potential subsurface reservoirs.
 I also acted as Deputy PI and Science Chair on the THUNDER team, and correspondingly interfaced extensively with other objective leads, instrument leads, NASA's Team-X mission design experts, and external engineers and scientists, to build a coherent science case for THUNDER and ensure closure.
 PSSS culminated with a Point Design Study with Team-X at JPL and subsequently a mock Porfolio Gate Review presentation to a review panel of NASA scientists, engineers, and executives.
-Our manuscript detailing the mission concept (Seltzer, Lien, Radzom et al.) is currently under review for publication in the Planetary Science Journal.
+Our manuscript detailing the mission concept (Seltzer, Lien, Radzom et al. 2025) is published to the Planetary Science Journal.

 Galaxy Evolution & AGN